 Right now most organizations have centralized back-end analytics teams that run the data analysis once in a while and identifies actionable outcomes based on its own judgement.
-Instead, imagine a world where in these backend analytics teams become enablers rather than controllers and the end-user directly access analytics on a real time basis.
+Instead, imagine a world wherein these backend analytics teams become enablers rather than controllers and the end-user directly access analytics on a real-time basis.
 Data democratization can provide the much-needed barrier-free access to data.

 Data democratization is in fact the first step towards Digitalisation.
-It mandates that data be accessible and understandable to end users (internal and external) to be able to make data-driven decisions.
+It mandates that data be accessible and understandable to end-users (internal and external) to be able to make data-driven decisions.
 The goal is to avail data at any time, with no barriers/gatekeepers to access or understand data.
 Traditionally, the banking sector has operated under data silos.
 Data is owned by disparate business units, divided by distinct lines of applications, geography, data stores, and hierarchy.
 With data democratization, customizable analytical tools are deployed to desegregate and connect siloed data.
 The benefits of data democratization, among many, is in delivering better operational efficiency, business intelligence (BI), fraud detection, financial reporting, discovering customer profiles, record keeping, and customer experience.

 Democratization of data across an organization opens up new opportunities that simply wouldn’t be possible with traditional BI tools.
 For instance, the Royal Bank of Scotland moved to data democratization to sort their digital marketing initiatives.
 Data existed in siloes of call centers, human resources, and legal department.
 The IT teams realized the need for data democratization and providing non-marketers access to unified data.
-By analysing and understanding the data, non-marketers were able to provide new insights to the marketing process and optimize the customer’s experience.
+By analyzing and understanding the data, non-marketers were able to provide new insights into the marketing process and optimize the customer’s experience.

 More and more banks are slowly realizing the need for a collaborative approach toward data and its availability to all users across the organization.
 Distributing information across teams and business units would empower individuals at all levels of hierarchy and responsibility to use the data for better decision making.